TaekyungKi/TaekyungKi/README.md

 ### Taekyung Ki

-- Recieved B.S. in Mathematics and M.S. in Mathematics.
+- Recieved B.S. and M.S. in Mathematics
 - Interested in Mathematics, Deep learning and Computer vision
 - A.I. researcher at Jenti.ai
 - E-mail: tkki@jenti.ai